 No, you must go through the full 8 hour training including the 4 hour legal portion taught by an attorney, and the 4 hour personal protection and live fire portion in order to be signed off for the new license.

 No, the standard license is not going away.
 It will still be recognized in all the states that accept Idaho’s current reciprocity.
 (Reciprocity is subject to change.)

-What do I need to bring for the Multi-State class?
+What do I need to bring for the Standard Idaho class?

-The only things you will need to bring with you are to the Multi-State class is: your driver’s license (or other government issued picture ID), and (2) your payment for the class.
-We will provide you everything you need to be successful in this class.
+The only things you will need to bring with you are to the class is: your driver’s license (or other government issued picture ID), and (2) your payment for the class, and a pen.
+We will provide everything you need to be successful in this class.
 You do not need to bring a firearm to the class!